Embarg0o/Embarg0o/README.md

   - Description:
 This project aims to classify dog ​​breeds using a deep neural network.
 We use a pre-trained EfficientNetV2S model to transfer learning to the Stanford Dogs dataset, which contains 20,580 dog images divided into 120 classes (breeds).

+- **Projeck 7**
+ - Directory: Image Resolution Enhancement with Deep Convolutional Network Autoencoders
+ - Description:
+This project builds a computer model that upscales images using autoencoders built on top of deep convolutional networks.
+We load a dataset of high-resolution images, preprocess them, create low-resolution versions of the images, and split the data into training and test sets.
+We then build and train a U-Net model that transforms the low-resolution images into high-resolution images.
+After training, we evaluate the quality of the model using PSNR and SSIM metrics and visually analyze the results.

 <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/dad5d025-91c3-43b9-9a3d-1c9266f77cb7" width="500">